swcarpentry/python-novice-inflammation/README.md

 Lesson maintainers are [Trevor Bekolay][trevor_bekolay], [Maxim Belkin][maxim_belkin], [Anne Fouilloux][anne_fouilloux], [Lauren Ko][lauren_ko], [Valentina Staneva][valentina_staneva],
 [Mike Trizna][mike_trizna], and [creator][swc_history] of Software Carpentry:
-[Greg Wilson][greg_wilson]
+[Greg Wilson][greg_wilson].

 ## Authors
-A list of contributors to the lesson can be found in [AUTHORS](AUTHORS)
+A list of contributors to the lesson can be found in [AUTHORS](AUTHORS).

 ## License
-Instructional material from this lesson is made available under the Creative Commons Attribution (CC BY 4.0) license.
-Except where otherwise noted, example programs and software included as part of this lesson are made available under the MIT license.
+Instructional material from this lesson is made available under the [Creative Commons Attribution][cc-by-human] ([CC BY 4.0][cc-by-legal]) license.
+Except where otherwise noted, example programs and software included as part of this lesson are made available under the [MIT license][mit-license].
 For more information, see [LICENSE.md](LICENSE.md).

 ## Citation
-To cite this lesson, please consult with [CITATION](CITATION)
+To cite this lesson, please consult with [CITATION](CITATION).

+## About Software Carpentry

+Software Carpentry is a volunteer project that teaches basic computing skills to researchers since 1998.
+More information about Software Carpentry can be found [here][swc-about].

+## About The Carpentries

+The Carpentries is a fiscally sponsored project of [Community Initiatives][community-initiatives], a registered 501(c)3 non-profit organisation based in California, USA.
+We are a global community teaching foundational computational and data science skills to researchers in academia, industry and government.
+More information can be found [here][cp-about].

 [lesson-example]: https://carpentries.github.io/lesson-example
 [anne_fouilloux]: https://github.com/annefou